apereo/cas/docs/cas-server-documentation/authentication/Configuring-SAML2-Authentication.md

 - `/idp/profile/SAML2/SOAP/AttributeQuery`
 - `/idp/profile/SAML1/SOAP/ArtifactResolution`

-## Identity Provider Metadata
+## Metadata Management

-SAML2 identity provider metadata can be managed in dynamics ways as well.
+Handling and storing SAML2 identity provider or service provider metadata can be done in a few ways.
 To learn more, please [review this guide](../installation/Configuring-SAML2-DynamicMetadata.html).

 ## Configuration